 child molester!" to the author of a fictional story about sex with or

 children.
-They have such rage and emotion because
+They feel such rage and emotion because

-they can't cope with their own hidden or supressed feelings.
+they can't cope with their own hidden or supressed feelings and desires.
 The key

 here is the emotion that is evoked in that person where a normal person